shinchu-itachi/ERP-SYSTEM-FEE_MODULE-/README.md

 Hello there !!!

 The above folders contains the source codes files for the Fee Module project.
-The Module has been created by students of Department of Computer Application of NIT JSR. ( Niteesh Kumar , Rohit Tiwari , and Monu Verma)

 In this fee module , online database/ collection is used (MongoDB) Here for payment we have use the RazorPay Payment Gateway to accept the payments from the user , currently it is in test mode.